Okay, so this week we’re just talking about English Riding vs Western Riding!

 - Smaller saddle with less support requires increased balance from the rider.

-If you want to learn more about English Riding vs Western Riding, I have a whole post on the differences between the two that you can check out.
+If you want to learn more about English vs Western Riding, I have a whole post on the differences between the two that you can check out.